jabigair/norm-euclidean/README.md

 ## Introduction

 David A. Clark's "A Quadratic Field which is Euclidean but not Norm-Euclidean" proved that $\mathbb{Q}[\sqrt{69}]$ is Euclidean with respect to a norm that is almost the absolute value of the usual field norm.
-His approach in this paper was partly computational, since he showed that the number of points in the ring of integers of this quadratic field that the field norm _is not_ Euclidean for are finite.
+His approach in this paper was partly computational, since he showed that there are only a finite number of points in the ring of integers of $\mathbb{Q}[\sqrt{69}]$ for which the field norm _is not_ Euclidean.
 Additionally, he showed that altering the field norm so that those finite "bad" points became good did not break the norm for any of the other points.

 This repository contains code that replicates this same search for discriminants other than 69.
 It focuses on the first step of Clark's proof, namely identifying the "bad" points for which the field norm is not quite Euclidean.
 This work has been done with the Computational Number Theory seminar at BYU.